- Feminist Writers Festival, interviews with Australian authors (2020)

 - Feminist Writers Festival, reviews (2020)

-- To Hold the Clouds – Centre for Stories [narrative non-fiction] (late 2020)
+- Secret Pockets – To Hold the Clouds [narrative non-fiction] [anthology of prose and poetry] (November, 2020)

 - reviews TBA